laderast/laderast.github.io/README.md

 https://rstudio.github.io/distill/blog.html

-## Putting your site on GitHub
+## Putting your site code on GitHub

-This is beyond the scope of this tutorial, but you can put your site up on GitHub as well.
+This is beyond the scope of this tutorial, but you can put your site code up on GitHub as well.
+This has the following advantages:

+- Lets others contribute to your website
+- Can host on GitHub Pages as well
+- Lets others reuse your code for their own website

+If you're interested in this, I really recommend [Happy Git with R](https://happygitwithr.com/) as a way to get started.